-They have powerful look to them that is rugged and often manly that provides them with a great look on the body.
+They have powerful look that is rugged and often manly providing them with a great look on the body.

 Aztec tattoos come with some ancient knowledge, like a faint whisper from an old Aztec woman telling you stories from the past.

-They celebrate Aztec heritage and the powerful empire itself by telling and retelling its stories through design.
+They celebrate the Aztec heritage and the powerful empire itself by telling and retelling its stories through design.

 It’s no wonder Aztec tattoos are so popular: they come from a rich past that anyone would be privileged to participate in.

 What is an Aztec Tattoo?

 The Aztecs and Mayans were incredibly proud of their body art and showed it off as a tribute to many things that were important to them.

 An Aztec tattoo used to often be something that was done in honor of an Aztec God.